DeveloPassion/knowii-voice-ai-docs/docs/roadmap.md

 ### Next Releases

+- **CUDA Support**: GPU acceleration for NVIDIA GPUs using CUDA for even faster transcription
 - **Additional Language Models**: More language-specific models for local and remote transcription and post-processing
 - **Smart AI-enabled Post-Processing**: Apply custom transformations to transcriptions: remove filler words, fix commonly misrecognized words, use AI.
 Configure AI-enabled pipelines, detect applications/context and go from raw transcriptions to specialized outputs
 - **Real-time Transcription**: See words appear in real-time as you speak, not after you finish